 3. Make it easier for us to print

 Labor costs can impact the price of your 3D prints.
 This cost varies by material.
-So, the first step might be choosing a material, like full color sandstone or frosted ultra detail, that has a minimal labor cost and allows multiple parts per file to be printed for a single cost.
-If you’re printing in Strong & Flexible plastics, which prices prints per part, you can reduce the number of parts your model actually contains by looping or sintershelling your models.
+If you’re printing in Versatile Plastic, which prices prints per part, you can reduce the number of parts your model actually contains by looping or sintershelling your models.
 To find out how, see this detailed tutorial.